Is Life Turning You Kyphotic? Here’s How to Prevent It

 How much time should be dedicated to practising the exercises each day?

-Typically, 20 minutes daily, which is certainly a significant commitment, especially as this therapy can last for a long time—sometimes several years.
+Typically, 20 minutes daily is a significant commitment, especially as this therapy can last for a long time—sometimes several years.
 Patients are given one rest day per week, making the total weekly commitment about two hours.

 Some parents, particularly at the beginning, ask whether more than the prescribed amount can be done.
 We usually respond that it is important to train without overwhelming the patient.
-For example, consider marathon training: a young person should not exhaust all their energy at the start and then abandon therapy, but instead maintain endurance and continue until skeletal maturity is reached, at which point we can say that the risk of scoliosis progression has decreased.
+For example, consider marathon training: a young person should not exhaust all their energy at the start and then abandon therapy, but instead maintain endurance and continue until skeletal maturity.
+At this point, we can say that the risk of scoliosis progression has decreased.

 Conversely, reducing the duration would result in an insufficient period of practice.
 When we think about how much time young people spend on their phones daily, 20 minutes is not much.